MSc in Precision Scientific Instrumentation

 - A good Bachelor’s degree in a quantitative programme such as physics, engineering, materials science, etc.

-- A good TOEFL or IELTS score for graduates from universities in which English is not the medium of instruction.
+- A TOEFL score of 85 or more, or IELTS score of 6.0 or more, for graduates from universities in which English is not the medium of instruction.

 - A Good GRE or GMAT score is preferred but not required.